Meet Our Staff

 In Maddie’s role as Program Coordinator, she overlooks the Community Work Study program and acts as a liaison between the community partner and the student worker.
 She also supports the Feinstein Institute’s student workers, co-organizes programs with Global Service Learning, and aids the longevity, sustainability, and relationship of FIPS in the community.

 As an AmeriCorps alumnx, both as a direct service associate with United Way King County and as an Afterschool Corps VISTA through North Carolina Campus Compact, she has a longstanding resume of serving communities.
-She recently received her Master’s of Education in Student Development Administration from Seattle University, where she completed various internships and assistantships in athletics, pre-college programming, student conduct, mental health advocacy, and residential life.
+She received her Master’s of Education in Student Development Administration from Seattle University, where she completed various internships and assistantships in athletics, pre-college programming, student conduct, mental health advocacy, and residential life.